as0027111/Course_grab/README.md

 ## How to use?
 * Need an account of LINE
 * Go to https://notify-bot.line.me/zh_TW/ and get the token for 1-on-1 chats.
+* You need to download the website-driver you use.
+* **Notice: should check the version of your web and the path of web-driver**

 **It is illegal to select course by robot.Don't try the law**